Who We Are

 Carion Marcelin joined Gwinnett County as the Live Healthy Gwinnett Coordinator in April 2019.
 She oversees Be Active Gwinnett – a mobile recreation program serving youth in play desert communities throughout Gwinnett which focuses on reducing obesity rates by encouraging communities to be active.
 Carion also supervises the Harvest Gwinnett team who maintains nine community gardens throughout Gwinnett and provide hands-on environmental education, plant fresh produce to improve resident food access, and nurture engagement opportunities leading to improved health outcomes.
 In partnership with GUIDE, Inc., Carion received instructor certification for QPR (Question, Persuade, Refer) and has trained more than 150 community leaders on suicide prevention.
 Carion graduated with a Bachelor of Science degree in Health Science and a minor in Public Health from the University of South Florida.
 After teaching 7th and 8th grade science for two years with Teach For America, Carion recognized that the students she served did not have access to healthy, affordable food in their community and noticed the effect of eating unhealthy foods daily had on their overall health.
 She decided to pursue a career in public health to reduce health inequities in low-income communities and educate people of all ages on how to improve their health.
 Carion attended Mercer University for graduate school and received her Master’s in Public Health in spring 2018.
 Her main goal is to improve the health of those living in underserved communities and teach residents to become advocates for their own health through education.

-Brad was hired as the new Program Supervisor for Harvest Gwinnett in March 2021.
+Brad was hired as the new Program Supervisor for Harvest Gwinnett in March 2021 and recently promoted to Program Coordinator in October 2022.
 Brad holds a bachelor’s degree in English from Auburn University.
 After graduating from Auburn, Brad was accepted into the United States Peace Corps and was assigned to serve in the Republic of Moldova.
 During his two-year assignment, he taught English as well as implemented numerous extra-curricular activities which promoted volunteerism, enriched creativity, and developed critical thinking and problem-solving skills.
 Brad began his career with Gwinnett County in 2013 as an educator with Gwinnett Parks and Recreation.
 He then moved into employment with operations staff at the Gwinnett Environmental and Heritage Center.
 Brad worked with his team members to implement evidence-based natural resource management techniques to manage forests, trails, and aquatic habitats, including wildlife habitat preservation, landscape management, invasive species removal, native plant reintroduction, and trail construction.
 Brad has a passion for public service and strives to increase wellness throughout the community by promoting community gardening and healthy eating.

 Tiara Houston, Program Leader